Ibragimov Kh. I.

 Students are provided with ample opportunities to develop practical skills and patient communication competencies in simulated settings across surgical, resuscitation, cardiology, neonatology, pediatrics, and other clinical training areas.

-- Main research directions of the department include:
+- Main Research Directions of the Department:

-- Improvement of simulation-based teaching methodologies
+- Improving simulation-based training methodologies

 - Effectiveness of OSCE (Objective Structured Clinical Examination) technologies in assessing clinical skills

-- Analysis of professional adaptation among students
+- Analysis of students’ professional adaptation

 - The role of interactive methods in medical education